facebookresearch/demucs/README.md

 ### Other providers

 Audiostrip is providing free online separation with Demucs on their website [https://audiostrip.co.uk/](https://audiostrip.co.uk/).

 [MVSep](https://mvsep.com/) also provides free online separation, select `Demucs3 model B` for the best quality.

+[Neutone](https://neutone.space/) provides a realtime Demucs model in their free VST/AU plugin that can be used in your favorite DAW.

 ## Separating tracks